mfvianna/emtm/README.rst

     emtm **WILL SUPPORT** the following extensions over mtm:

-    - An option that allows emtm to work as a wrapper to agetty, allowing it to be lowest level process on a Virtual Terminal;
+    - An option that allows emtm to work as a wrapper to agetty, allowing it to be lowest level process on a Virtual Terminal.
+(A selinux policy file is provided so that it works with selinux enforcing);

+    - A systemd "/etc/systemd/system/getty@.service.d/override.conf" file for enabling transparent agetty wrapping;

+    - A loadable keyboard map for replacing the SHIFT+PGUP and SHIFT+PGDOWN with the necessary key sequence enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which as of Kernel 6.11.5 is still true;

     - Options to show the current emtm version as well as its usage;